Bubble Book patent

 was quite pleased to tell its dealers that this meant there would

-be no competition from the Harper Columbia version (see article from Voice of Victor, September
+be no competition from the Harper Columbia version (see article from Voice of the Victor, September

 1924, at left).- In fact, it appears the remaining stock of